-To Michelle Malkin, the most important role in her life is a mom to her two kids.
+To Michelle Malkin, the most important role in her life is being a mom to her two kids.
 She is known as a national political commentator, conservative blogger, author, journalist, and businesswoman for the rest of us.

-Michelle to date has one million followers on Facebook and two million more on Twitter—and she’s conservative.
-The kind who’s not afraid to ruffle feathers.
+Michelle, to date, has one million followers on Facebook and two million more on Twitter—and she’s conservative—the kind who’s not afraid to ruffle feathers.

 She stands on a variety of issues that are otherwise taboo for most Asian US immigrants is noteworthy.

 Her Views on open borders and immigration

 While Malkin is the daughter of a Filipino immigrant couple, she argues hard against illegal immigration and birthright citizenship.